Geometra - Architetto - Ingegnere

-The role of the "geometra" mostly starts with the visit to the commune (local council) registry offices and the regional land registry offices (catasto) to obtain the necessary documents required prior to the sale or prior to the renovation works.
+A geometra usually starts his/her work with a visit to the local council (comune) registry offices and the regional land registry offices (Catasto) to obtain all documents required prior to a sale or renovation works.

-A "geometra" can also be asked to realise small renovation projects.
-In this case there’s no difference between "geometra" and "architetto".
-The Italian law allows both to make the project.
+A geometra can also be asked to finalize small renovation projects.
+In this case, there is no difference between geometra and architetto, as Italian law allows both to proceed.

-However when for these small interventions a structural project is needed (for example realizing a new opening for an extra window) the signature of a civil engineer is necessary!
+However, if renovations involve the creation or have the need of a structural project (for example, creating a new opening for an extra window) the signature of a civil engineer is necessary!

-The architect is responsible for the architectural project and the civil engineer is responsible for the structural project.
+The architetto is responsible for the architectural project and the civil engineer (l'ingegnere civile) is responsible for the structural project.

-Other limits for the "geometra" is that he can’t be responsible for new building projects in reinforced concrete and that he can’t be responsible for the "collaudo" (approval of the structures when the building process is finished).
+Basically, the geometra has great limitations in the type of projects s/he can undertake.
+We saw that major renovations and structural renovations are not among his/her duties; a geometra, moreover, cannot be responsible for new building projects in reinforced concrete, nor and can s/he be responsible for the collaudo (approval of the structures when the building process is finished).
 This can only be approved by architect or engineer.